You can configure the following page settings before printing your file:

 1.Insert a section break before and after the part of the document you want to adjust the parameters of.

-2.Set the pointer.
+2.Set the cursor.
 Select the text, partially or entirely, in the desired part of the document.

 To change the page setup: